QUADRIVALENT INFLUENZA VACCINES

 Since 2012, WHO has been recommending annually that influenza B viruses of both Yamagata and Victoria strains be included in seasonal influenza vaccines.1

-TRIVALENT influenza vaccines contain antigens from 3 strains of influenza virus
+influenza vaccines contain antigens from 3 strains of influenza virus

 H1N1